codyb1ue/codyb1ue.github.io/_posts/2024-06-11-what am i thinking about when i am walking.md

 - I also listen to music, but at a much lower frequency, more to create a separation from the outside than to listen.

-- Murmuring what I see in English, or saying what I see in English.
+- Murmuring what I see in English.

 - Destination means 'purpose'.
 When I'm walking, I'm thinking about what to do and how to do it.